-Submitting an assignment or exam that is in violation of this policy will automatically lead to receiving no credit for the assignment and a reduction of at least one grade modifier (e.g. from B to B-) beyond that in the overall course grade.
-However, depending on the circumstances, it could also lead to harsher penalties, for example, a failing grade in the class and initiation of the school's formal academic integrity review process.
+Submitting an assignment or exam that is in violation of this policy will lead to an initiation of the school's formal academic integrity review and sanction process.
 If you have any questions about the level of collaboration permitted, or any other aspect of this policy, please speak with the instructor or one of the TAs about it before handing in the assignment!